lqhuang/awesome/enterprise.md

 - [kubeshop/tracetest](https://github.com/kubeshop/tracetest): Tracetest -
   Generate end-to-end tests automatically from your traces.
 For QA, Dev, & Ops.
   <https://tracetest.io/>
+- [Testcontainers](https://github.com/testcontainers): Testcontainers is an open
+  source framework for providing throwaway, lightweight instances of databases, message brokers, web browsers, or just about anything that can run in a Docker container.

 ### Pipelines / Workflow